PaulVincent707/Recursion-TOH/README.md

     }
 ~~~~

-Next we need to ass in two methods, push and pop.  these will be used to add dics to a rod and pop a disc off a rod.
+Next we need to add in two methods, push and pop.
+These will be used to add discs to a rod and pop a disc off a rod.

+Add the following code to you file.

 ~~~~
     static void push(int to, int diskNum) //Push operation to add a disc to a rod(tower)